Van Life: How much does it cost to explore New Zealand?

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-Those of you who’ve been following us for a while know that we keep track of and publish our travel costs all around the world.
+Those following us for a while know that we track and publish our travel costs worldwide.
 In this article, we share with you what it cost (us) to explore New Zealand for 12 months in 2018.

 Why could this be of interest to you?
 By publishing our budget and our actual monthly costs, we hope it will: